scriptPilot/app-framework/DEVELOPMENT.md

 - Should use *lib/cmd* to run scripts asynchronously
 - Should use *lib/alert* to show information about progress
   - Should abort script execution on error with `alert('Error: ...')` or `alert('Message ...', 'error')`
+- Create single steps with callback and arrange them